jehy/runtime-coverage/README.md

 thinks may break, kitten may die, and devil may be summoned - I warned you!

 V8 coverage is still experimental, so of cause some thing are pretty clumsy.
-I'm still hoping tomake a perfect runtime coverage - may be with help of istanbul metadata.
+I'm still hoping to make a perfect runtime coverage - may be with help of istanbul metadata.
 Wanna help?

 ### Debug